seattlejs/seattlejs/request-to-speak.md

 - Read the guidelines below.
 - Submit a proposal via a [GitHub issue](https://github.com/seattlejs/seattlejs/issues/new) or email talks@seattlejs.com.
 Please follow the [template](#talk-proposal-template).
+- If you know you want to do a quicker presentation (~10 min) then add a _Lightning!_ tag to the issue.
 - If the proposal sounds like something that will work for our members, we'll group the talk with similar proposals and schedule it.

 *Why GH issues?
 It makes it easy for us to schedule things.
 If you'd rather email--no biggie!
 Just send your proposal via email (talks@seattlejs.com).*